Borrus-sudo/Borrus-sudo/README.md

 ### Hi there 👋
+Hi I am Jinmay Jhaveri (a.k.a BorrisX), 15 year old junior full stack web dev.
+(P.S. soon to be senior).
+I am game dev enthusiastic and a Potter head.
+I am the founder and CEO of JCorp that primarily focuses on improving DX of Vue developers.
+I am a staunch believer in the tagline "Don't be Dinesh!"

 <!--
 **Borrus-sudo/Borrus-sudo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.